-Let’s start with a video to showcase how easily you can setup a site with the help of Thrive Theme Builder.
+Let’s start with a video to highlight how easily you can setup a site with the help of Thrive Theme Builder.

 In this video, I have set up a basic WordPress site from scratch with the theme.
 As you can see the theme has most of the basic controls which allow you to customize the visual components on your site.

 Currently, Thrive Theme Builder comes with only one predesigned theme called Shapeshift.
-You need to install both of them together as a package to get it working on the WordPress site.
+You need to install both together as a package to get it working on the WordPress site.

-The installation process is similar to any other Thrive Themes products.
-You need to install and activate the product manager plugin, from there you can install the Thrive Theme Builder.
+The installation process is like any other Thrive Themes products.
+You need to install and activate the Thrive Product Manager plugin; from there you can install the Thrive Theme Builder.

 The first thing which you will be greeted with after installing the Thrive Theme Builder is a site wizard.
 It allows you to set up the layout of your site with some easy to follow instructions.

-The site wizard allows you to mix and match many different designs to create a personalized layout for your pages.
+The site wizard allows you to mix and match many unique designs to create a personalized layout for your pages.